 Certificate in Gerontology

-The minimum number of credits required for this certificate: 15.
+Minimum number of credits required for this certificate: 15.
 Courses may be taken in any sequence.

 Required Courses (6 credits): Courses are offered every year.

-GRN 313 Health and Later Years
+GRN 313 Health in Later Years

 HRD 310 Aging and the Search for Meaning